Horses in warfare: Cavalry

 Some of the earliest examples of horses being ridden in warfare were horse-mounted archers or javelin-throwers, dating to the reigns of the Assyrian rulers Ashurnasirpal II and Shalmaneser III.
 However, these riders sat far back on their horses, a precarious position for moving quickly, and the horses were held by a handler on the ground, keeping the archer free to use the bow.
 Thus, these archers were more a type of mounted infantry than true cavalry.
 The Assyrians developed cavalry in response to invasions by nomadic people from the north, such as the Cimmerians, who entered Asia Minor in the 8th century BC and took over parts of Urartu during the reign of Sargon II, approximately 721 BC.
 Mounted warriors such as the Scythians also had an influence on the region in the 7th century BC.
 By the reign of Ashurbanipal in 669 BC, the Assyrians had learned to sit forward on their horses in the classic riding position still seen today and could be said to be true light cavalry.
 The ancient Greeks used both light horse scouts and heavy cavalry, although not extensively, possibly due to the cost of keeping horses.

 Heavy cavalry was believed to have been developed by the Ancient Persians, although others argue for the Sarmatians.
 By the time of Darius (558–486 BC), Persian military tactics required horses and riders that were completely armoured, and selectively bred a heavier, more muscled horse to carry the additional weight.
 The cataphract was a type of heavily armoured cavalry with distinct tactics, armour, and weaponry used from the time of the Persians up until the Middle Ages.

 In Ancient Greece, Phillip of Macedon is credited with developing tactics allowing massed cavalry charges.
 The most famous Greek heavy cavalry units were the companion cavalry of Alexander the Great.
 The Chinese of the 4th century BC during the Warring States period (403–221 BC) began to use cavalry against rival states.
 To fight nomadic raiders from the north and west, the Chinese of the Han dynasty (202 BC – 220 AD) developed effective mounted units.
-Cavalry was not used extensively by the Romans during the Roman Republic period, but by the time of the Roman Empire, they made use of heavy cavalry.Adkins, Handbook to Life in Ancient Rome, pp. 51–55.
+Cavalry was not used extensively by the Romans during the Roman Republic period, but by the time of the Roman Empire, they made use of heavy cavalry.
 However, the backbone of the Roman army was the infantry.